 Each one of us is born with different interests and abilities.
 Some of us love art while others enjoy music.
 Some might be wonderful at maths while others at science.
 Yet, we are all accepted and appreciated for all that we can do and achieve.
 This is largely because we perfectly fit the definition of ‘normal’.
 However, what about the people who do not confirm to this, the ones who stand on the periphery.
-Some people may not have the abilities that most of us categorise together as the ‘norm’, do we attempt to recognise these different abilities that do not confirm to the category?
+Some people may not have the abilities that most of us categorise together as the ‘norm’, do we attempt to recognise these different abilities that do not conform to the category?

 Over time, as the awareness about disabilities and disabled people has increased, labels like ‘disabled’, ‘special’, ‘not normal’ have now been replaced with people with ‘differing’ abilities.
 And rightly so!
 The differing abilities range from beautiful artistic skills, to mathematical abilities, a profound imagination, and other skills that don’t necessarily confirm to the so called ‘required’ list, and even in general, unique warmth and a wonderful sense of humour!

 The sad reality however is that a large segment of the society does not attempt to understand the blessed beings with differing abilities, largely because of the social stigma attached to the perceived lack of abilities.
 This clearly indicates that it is important to shift the focus on what they can do and achieve, and the element of fun that they bring along!
 At some stage or the other, we all realize that we do not posses all abilities, similarly, people with differing abilities possess abilities that we might or might not have.
 The important part is to recognize that we are all ‘able’ in our own ways.